Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: mCPR Case Study

 Posterior estimates of $\eta_{c,t}$ for the six selected countries of Figure \ref{fig:data-availability}, chosen to represent countries with high and low data availability, are shown in Figure \ref{fig:mcpr-results}.
 Results for all countries are included in the Supplementary Material \citep{supplemental2022}.
 The estimates of $\eta_{c,t}$ tend to follow the observed data closely, although with added uncertainty derived from the non-sampling error term in the data model.
-The posterior distributions of the non-sampling error for each data source are summarized in Figure \ref{fig:nonse}; PMA and DHS had the lowest estimated nonsampling error in terms of the posterior median, while MICS had the highest.

 The systematic and smoothing components of the process model interact to form the estimates of $\eta_{c,t}$ for each country.
 As an illustrative example, Figure \ref{fig:spline-example} shows posterior estimates of the transition function, smoothing component, and $\eta_{c,t}$ for Kenya.
 The observed data from Kenya suggest that mCPR growth slowed around the year 2000.
 The transition function captures this by having a ``double-peak" shape in which the rate of change is high, decreases in order to capture the stall, and then increases again to capture the observed increase in growth after the stall.
 The smoothing component also contributes to capturing the stall and subsequent increase, as the posterior median $\epsilon_{c,t}$ tends negative during the stall before turning positive.